 I love my Nike running shoes.
 They are so comfortable and my feet do not hurt.
 Even after day after day of walking at Disneyland.
 However, the downside to them is that they are so slippery when they are wet!
 It makes it very difficult to maneuver the Disneyland Resort when you have to walk very carefully.

-Tip: I would recommend spraying your shoes with water repellent to waterproof your shoes.
+Tip: I would recommend spraying your shoes with a water repellent to waterproof your shoes.
 It won’t be a 100% foolproof way to keep your shoes dry, (especially if they are breathable), however, it will help tremendously to keep your shoes dry.

 Third on the list of top 10 rainy day items for Disneyland is to bring an extra pair of socks with you into the park.
 In addition to the extra socks, I would recommend putting said socks into a Ziploc bag to make sure they are dry when you need them.